MJ20027/PEAKMART/README.md

 You can checkout by using Card payment

- You can check Images of Website look https://docs.google.com/document/d/1oGYJ7Iiu5jIgFw7hJxaWRYg45mV00jvN2kNio5sdgUo/edit?usp=sharing
+ You can check Images and video of Website https://docs.google.com/document/d/1oGYJ7Iiu5jIgFw7hJxaWRYg45mV00jvN2kNio5sdgUo/edit?usp=sharing